Varicocele Surgery Benefits: Is a Varicocelectomy Worth it?Fertility Treatment

 Subinguinal varicocelectomy is done by inserting a tube into the groin.
 The other surgical tools are also inserted into the body through the same incision.
 In subinguinal varicocelectomy, the surgeon blocks or burns the affected veins with special chemicals.

-In the microsurgical varicocelectomy method, the urologist separates the affected veins from other arteries using microscopic magnification.
+Microsurgical varicocelectomy is a minimally invasive surgery in which the urologist separates the affected veins from other arteries using microscopic magnification.
 The microsurgical method takes more time than other procedures.
 However, it has fewer complications and recurrence rates (less than 1%).

-In the laparoscopic method, the surgeon utilizes a laparoscope with light to observe the inside of the body.
+In varicocele laparoscopic surgery, the surgeon utilizes a laparoscope with light to observe the inside of the body.
 The surgery begins with several small incisions on the abdominal area to identify and block the veins that caused varicocele.
+This method is also a minimally invasive surgery.

 Varicocelectomy Open Surgery